 More detail on the above questions:

-What is 'Aimm'?
+What is 'Aimm Movement Monitoring'?
 A complete Airspace Reporting

 and Movement Management service for Aerodromes, for Landing Fee Billing, and

-to help with Risk Management, Compliance, Noise Complaints, and Funding applications.
+provide the information needed for effective Risk Management, Compliance, Noise Complaints, and Funding applications.

 Part of the monthly 'Dashboard' report sent to airport managers, and board members,